-The handbook is available online, and printed copies can be collected (by arrangement) from Emmaus House or one of the Area Offices.
-Printed copies can only be released once all registration forms have been received, but all are welcome to download a pdf from the diocesan website.
+The handbook is available online, and printed copies can be collected (by arrangement) from Salisbury or Wilton offices.
+Printed copies are limited, so can only be released once all registration forms have been received, but all are welcome to download a pdf from the diocesan website.
 However, if you are using substantial amounts of your own material, you may prefer participants not to have a handbook until you have finished the course, when they may want to return to it for reference.
 It is therefore up to you to decide at what stage to point the participants to the course handbook on the website, or to collect printed handbooks to give out.

-The taster session is available as a separate download from the website, and you are welcome to use this or make up your own.
-Most course leaders and participants seem to find the taster session helpful as part of the discernment process.
+The Taster session is available as a separate download from the website, and you are welcome to use this or make up your own.
+Most course leaders and participants seem to find the Taster session helpful as part of the discernment process.
 If you have run a course before you may recall there being a separate 'Concluding session'.
 This has now been incorporated into session 10 of the core course, with an expectation that each incumbent will then work with their participants on discerning the shape of their ministry from that point on, and recommend them for commissioning if that is appropriate.